jeremyorme/bonono/bonono-react/doc/getting-started.md

 import { BononoDb, BononoDbCustomEvent, IDbClient, IDbCollection } from 'bonono-react';
 ```

-Now we can call `getCollection` in `initDb` and read the value with key `'key'` from the collection then set it into our component state:
+Now we can call `getCollection` in `initDb` and handle the `onUpdated` collection event to read the value with key `'key'` from the collection then set it into our component state:

 ```js
     async initDb(dbClient: IDbClient) {